Quick & easy: Moroccan beef stew with prunes

 Step 1 of 6:

-Wash the beef, pat it dry, cut it into approximately 3 cm cubes, and mix with the spices.
-Peel and finely chop the onions and ginger.
-Wash the cilantro, spin it dry, and finely chop it with the stems.
-Dissolve the saffron threads in 2 tbsp hot water.
+Wash the beef, pat dry, cut into cubes of about 3 cm, and mix with the spices.
+Peel the onions and ginger and finely chop both.
+Wash the coriander, spin dry, and finely chop with the stalks.
+Dissolve the saffron threads in 2 tbsp. hot water.

 Step 2 of 6:

-Heat olive oil in a pressure cooker.
-Sauté the onions and ginger.
+Heat olive oil in a Pressure Cooker.
+Sweat the onions and ginger in it.
 Add the meat and pour in the water.
-Stir in the cilantro, saffron solution, and half of the plums.
+Stir in the coriander, saffron solution, and half of the plums.

 Step 3 of 6:

-Close the pot according to instructions, set the cooking indicator on the lid to level 2 (quick cooking level), and bring the contents to a boil with full heat.
+Close the pot according to the instructions, set the cooking indicator in the Lid to level 2 (high-pressure cooking level), and bring the contents of the pot to the boil on full heat.
 As soon as the yellow ring becomes visible, reduce the heat.
 When the green ring appears, the cooking time of 20 to 25 minutes begins, depending on the size of the cubes.
-After the cooking time has ended, remove the pressure cooker from the heat and let it depressurize.
+At the end of the cooking time, remove the Pressure Cooker from the hob and let the pressure release.

 Step 4 of 6:

 Halve the remaining plums, stir in the honey, and season with salt.
-Thicken the sauce with cornstarch mixed with a little cold water.
+Thicken the sauce with cornflour mixed with a little cold water.

 Step 5 of 6:

-Lightly toast the sesame seeds and almonds one after another in a non-stick pan and remove.
-Wash the parsley, spin it dry, pluck the leaves, and chop them.
-Sprinkle over the prepared goulash along with the sesame seeds and almonds.
+Lightly toast the sesame seeds and almonds one after the other in a non-stick Frying Pan and remove.
+Wash the parsley, spin dry, pluck off the leaves, and chop.
+Sprinkle over the plated goulash together with the sesame seeds and almonds.

 Step 6 of 6: